https://www.eclipsehr.uk/wp-content/uploads/2026/03/pexels-startup-stock-photos-7374-1-500x333.jpg

 Failure to handle contract variations properly can lead to disputes or claims of unfair treatment.
 Ensuring transparency and fairness in this process helps maintain trust and prevent misunderstandings.

-Here at Eclipse HR, we are best positioned to help you navigate the hiring process.
+Still unsure what an employment contract is or how to draft one correctly?
+Our HR experts can help you create compliant, customised agreements for your team.
 Whether providing you with employment contracts, employment policies, employee handbook templates, or reviewing the documents you currently have in place.

 Our expert HR consultants have years of experience in dealing with such matters across a variety of different sectors and keep up to date on any forthcoming employment law changes that may affect your obligations as an employer.

-If you do require any support or guidance or wish to discuss what is an employment contract further, feel free to get in touch.
+If you do require any support or guidance or wish to discuss what is an employment contract further, get in touch today and protect your business with confidence.

 Read more